timnew/timnew.github.com/source/_posts/2012-08-05-pretty-singleton-in-ror-app.md

 layout: post
 title: Pretty Singleton in RoR app
 comments: true
-categories: Patterns
+categories:
+  - Programming
+  - Ruby
 tags:
-  - Ruby Rails RoR Singleton Pattern
+  - rails
+  - sigleton
+  - pattern
 date: 2012-08-05 08:00:00
 ---
 Thanks to Ruby powerful meta programming capability and Rails `delegate` syntax, we can easily write graceful singleton class which makes the class works like a instance.